khwang0/COMP2026-2223PA3/readme.md

 # Learning outcome

 Students are expected to have some practice on object-oriented programming concept/Inheritance/Polymorphism/List/Exception Handling/visibility in this assignment.
-We expect most students would spend X hours or more to finish the assignment without any assistance.
+We expect most students would spend 5 hours or more to finish the assignment without any assistance.
 Make sure you start earlier as possible and ask us on Piazza if you have any difficulty!

 # Introduction

 You are going to implement a game Tower Defense (TD).
-In this assignments there are quit a few of Java files that you need to include in the project.
+In this assignment there are quite a few Java files that you need to include in the project.
 You need to complete the methods stated in the skeleton code.
 Make sure you can follow the instructions given at the top of each method.
 The file structure is as below:

 | Files | Need to modify | Remarks |
 |---|---|---|